 If you hope to see your books on the shelves in Waterstones, that’s only going happen if you have a publisher to get it there.
 Most big shops simply don’t sell self-published fiction, so you’re likely to only see your book on a web page or e-reader.

 If it’s good old-fashioned fame you’re after, then the answer is largely the same.
 While a few authors have gone from self-published to super-famous, such as E.L.
 James, these authors are still in the minority.

-If you have big ambitions to become a New York Times Best Seller or a Man Booker Prize award-winner, then realistically you need a publisher.
+If you want to be a New York Times Best Seller or Man Booker Prize winner, then you need a publisher.
 Most, if not all, major literary awards are closed to self-published works.

 Of course, times are changing.
-Award criteria may be reconsidered, book shop giants may start stocking self-published titles, and more indie authors will become stars, but it’s a slow-turning tide—one that you may not want to hang around for if you’re looking for fast fame and fortune.
+Award criteria may be reconsidered, book shop giants may start stocking self-published titles, and more indie authors will become stars.
+But it’s a slow-turning tide.
+You may not want to hang around for if you’re looking for fast fortune.